Webilop/woocommerce-html5-video/readme.txt

 = 1.3.1 =
 * Fix of bug loading styles and scripts.
 Fix of bugs with the names of some functions.
 Organization of translation files in the folder structure.
 * Chinese localization was added.
 Special thanks to Jinlin Cui(崔金林) (cuijinlin@gmail.com) for this contribution.

+= 1.3.2 =
+* Fix of a bug that will always displays the video tab even if there is no video.
+* Addition of the option in the video settings page to hide the video tab if there is no videos for the product.
+* Addition of description for the videos of a producto.
+You can use a tinyMCE editor to save a description of the videos, it will show the description above the videos in the video tab.